 Options to explore:

-- Think about the things you really (really) like – no point doing something you don’t care about.
-Otherwise – think about the stuff you don’t like, and work your way backwards.
+- Think about the things you really (really) don’t like – no point doing something you don’t care about.

 - Find some hobbies that could form the foundation of a career.
 Like recording videos?
 You might want to consider videography.
 Maybe you enjoy pulling things apart and seeing how they’re built – there’s a bunch of trade and technician roles out there that could be perfect!

 - Research your options.
 There’s more paths than just uni – check out the VET course options (yep – there’s lots of options).